th2-net/th2-docs/content/versions/1-5-4/fundamentals/pins-and-links/links.md

 - gRPC - for specifying rooting calls.

-For each of the connection type there is a separate option in configuration:
+For each of the connection type there is a separate option in a configuration:

 - `router-mq`